davervw/simple-emu-c64/README.md

 Notable features

 * Emulates MOS6502
-* Runs as a Windows Console Program (can probably be ported elsewhere pretty easily, current source is C#)
+* Runs as a Windows Console Program (can probably be ported elsewhere pretty easily, current source is C# - also ported to C at [c-simple-emu6502-cbm](https://github.com/davervw/c-simple-emu6502-cbm))
 * Text based Commodore BASIC and 6502 Assembly/Machine Code programs supported
 * only a few hooks: CHRIN-$FFCF/CHROUT-$FFD2/COLOR-$D021/199/646 (COLOR background/inverse $9001 on VIC-20)